winglang/wing/rfcs/epic-todo-app-compiler.md

 It is an early morning in the heart of Tel Aviv, a CEO wakes up and heads out to waycup, his favorite coffee shop.
 He starts his day going over his emails, slack messages, his CLI based TODO app, updates from github, etc… But this story is not about that CEO, nor it is about that day.
-This story is about the compiler behind that TODO app, and the team that implemented the compiler features thats were used in order to devleop that TODOD app
+This story is about the compiler behind that TODO app, and the team that implemented the compiler features that were used in order to develop that TODO app

 You mission, if you choose to accept it, is to implement the following code that creates an API-less, bucket backed, single tennant TODO app for sim and aws.
 The main focus of this code is only compiler capabilities that are required for the TODO app.